Applied Mathematics and Physics Division

 Faculty members |

-Associate professor TAKABA Hiroshi Associate professor SANO Hidetoshi Assistant professor MURASE Takeru Assistant professor TSUGE Kisetsu |
+Associate professor SANO Hidetoshi Assistant professor MURASE Takeru Assistant professor TSUGE Kisetsu |

 Research details |

-Our laboratory conducts observational research of radio astronomy.
+Our laboratory conducts observational research in radio astronomy.
 We are working primarily to observe water maser radio waves around a fixed star using an 11m radio telescope installed at the campus of Gifu University, software development for data analyses, and the study of black holes in galactic nuclei with the VLBI (very long baseline interferometry) observation method.
-Additionally, we are utilizing cutting-edge telescopes such as the Atacama Large Millimeter/submillimeter Array (ALMA) telescope, X-ray astronomy satellites, and gamma-ray telescopes to explore the longstanding challenges in modern astrophysics such as the origin of cosmic rays and the mechanisms underlying the formation of massive star clusters. |
+Additionally, we are utilizing cutting-edge telescopes such as the Atacama Large Millimeter/submillimeter Array (ALMA) telescope, XRISM X-ray astronomy satellites, and The CTA gamma-ray telescopes to explore the longstanding challenges in modern astrophysics such as the origin of cosmic rays and the mechanisms underlying the formation of massive star clusters. |

 Laboratory |